 In 1996, as Susan was deciding on a name for the newly formed group, a monarch butterfly appeared.
 Inspired by the resilience, strength, and beauty of this creature, Susan’s inspiration for the name ‘Monarch Brass’ came into being as a way to describe the women brass players who are members of this ensemble.
 Monarch’s vision has always been to display the special power, strength, musicality and lyrical sound distinctive of the brass instruments.
 They have accomplished this through performing traditional, unusual, fresh, and familiar repertoire composed for, and well-suited to brass.

 Monarch performances have been led by the musical vision of many of today’s leading women musicians and conductors.
 Those who have occupied the podium of Monarch include Sylvia Alimena, Marin Alsop, Heather Buchman, Victoria Bond, Daniela Candillari, Carol Crawford, Apo Hsu, Michelle Rakers, Elizabeth Schultze, Marie Speziale, Mallory Thompson.
 Monarch’s inaugural tour occurred in 1996 with performances and educational outreach initiatives in Oklahoma, Michigan and Kansas.
-Besides performing at every IWBC Conference since 1997, other appearances include tours to Germany and Italy in 1999; The National Museum of Women in the Arts in Washington D.C. in 2000; the International Trumpet Guild Conferences in Glassboro, New Jersey in 2006 and in Columbus, Ohio in 2015; and the International Trombone Festival 2016 in New York, New York.
+Besides performing at every IWBC Conference since 1997, other appearances include tours to Germany and Italy in 1999; The National Museum of Women in the Arts in Washington D.C. in 2000; the International Trumpet Guild conferences in Glassboro, New Jersey in 2006; Columbus, Ohio in 2015; and San Antonio, Texas in 2022; and the International Trombone Festival.
 In December 2016, they performed by invitation at the 70th Annual Midwest Clinic in Chicago, Illinois, and in 2018 at Montclair State University in Montclair, New Jersey.

 Because the members of Monarch Brass have musical careers in many different places, all come and convene for a few days of intense rehearsals before each performance.
 The group has garnered a reputation for world class musical excellence not only in the brass world, but larger musical community.
 An atmosphere of professionalism, dedication, mutual respect, inclusiveness, friendship and a sheer joy of performing with each other infuses the group’s work and performances each time they come together.
 As Susan Slaughter describes it, “When with Monarch, it’s like being in Heaven.
 Everyone wants everyone else to succeed.
 That’s why we excel—we ‘feed’ off of the support for each other.”